Monday's Scottish Gossip

 Aberdeen manager Jim Goodwin has warned players contracted beyond the end of the season that they are all "playing for their jerseys" as well as those whose deals end this summer.
 (Press & Journal)

-Former Scotland midfielder Graham Dorrans may have played last game for Dunfermline Athletic with the club captain braced for talks with the club relegated to Scottish League 1.
+Former Scotland midfielder Graham Dorrans may have played his last game for Dunfermline Athletic with the 35-year-old club captain braced for talks with the club relegated to Scottish League 1.
 (The Scotsman)